suzannepk/mpi_parallel/README.md

 - **MPI_Gather**: Collects data from all processes and assembles it back into a single dataset on the root process.
   - Example: Each process computes a partial result, and `MPI_Gather` collects all of them into one array at the root.

 Below is the code.
 Please read the comments in the code.
 There are other ways to implement this with MPI, but we have chosen this one to be as close to the parallel thinking example as possible.
+You will use this example to help you parallelize a vector addtion code later in the tutorial.